Revance Therapeutics Inc at Goldman Sachs Global Healthcare Conf

+I'm Terence Flynn, the U.S. biopharma analyst at Goldman Sachs, and I'm very pleased to be hosting Revance this afternoon at our virtual conference.

-Great.
-Thank you.
-Good afternoon, everybody.
-I'm Terence Flynn, the GS Biopharma Analyst.
-Really pleased to have Revance Therapeutics with us.
-Joining us from the company, we have Mark Foley, who is President and CEO; and Toby Schilke, who is CFO.
-Thank you very much both for being with us today.
+Joining us from the company, we have Mark Foley, President and CEO; Toby Schilke, CFO; and Jessica Serra from the IR team.
+Thanks so much for being with us.
+Really appreciate the time today.

-I'm going to turn over to Mark for some brief opening remarks, and then we'll go in to some more questions.
-But thank you again.
+Mark, I'll turn it over to you quickly for some opening remarks before we go into the Q&A.

 Mark J. Foley - Revance Therapeutics, Inc. - President, CEO & Director